An August conference is scheduled to examine whether postal rates are inelastic and don't cause volume decreases when they're raised.

 What's in our mailbox this month: Health Club mailers.
 See which ones we say get a clean bill of health

-What's in our mailbox this month: mailers from botanic gardens.
+What's in our mailbox this month: Food delivery mailers.
+Which one's the tastiest?

 The Federal Trade Commission (FTC) accepted a finalized settlement with Facebook today Aug.
 9 that was proposed last November.